jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 The oscillator moves above the zero line when aroonUp moves above the aroonDown.
 The oscillator drops below the zero line when the aroonDown moves above the aroonDown.

 # Conclusion
-This paper illustrates how kdb/q can be used to perform trade analytics.
-The paper discusses commonly used trend indictors and oscillators which traders and quantitative analyst use to trigger buy/sell signals while also offering them a clearer image of the market.This paper highlights our visualisation tool, kx for analyst, and shows how easily it can be implemented to display statistics in a clear graphical manner.
+This paper illustrates how kdb/q can be used to perform commonly used trade analytics that are not out-of-the-box but can be efficiently implemented using in-built functions.
+The paper discusses commonly used trend indicators and oscillators which traders and quantitative analyst use to trigger buy/sell signals while also offering them a clearer image of the market.
+This paper highlights our visualisation tool, kx for analyst, and shows how easily it can be implemented to display statistics in a clear graphical manner.

 [^1]: https://kx.com/blog/combining-high-frequency-cryptocurrency-venue-data-using-kdb/
 [^2]: https://www.investopedia.com/terms/m/macd.asp